elseano/rundown/docs/code.md

 ### Example 4 - More than just shell scripts <r section="int"/>

-Rundown will attempt to use the syntax name as the executable.
+Rundown will attempt to use the provided syntax name as the executable.
 This works in many situations, for example with Ruby:

 ~~~ markdown
 We're going to run Ruby: